PromoFaux/razer-battery-monitor/README.md

 - Stream Deck software version 6.5 or higher
 - Razer mouse or keyboard
+- **Synapse, if installed, must not be running!** otherwise we get into all sorts of USB conflicts
 - Windows only?
 I honestly don't know.
 I'll try it on my Macbook Air and update this if it works...

 ## Motivation